-- ▲ Work Health & Safety content: If the Lead Provider for the Activity is different from the Trial or Employment Provider who sourced the Place, the Lead Provider-as part of negotiating the Work for the Dole Activity Host Organisation Agreement-must ensure a Competent Person checks the risk assessment (Place), confirm with the Host Organisation that all controls listed in the risk assessment (Place) have been implemented and if there have been any changes and update the risk assessment (Place) as necessary (see Work health and safety above). - Documentary Evidence: The completed risk assessment (Place), including the Assessment Checklist (Place), must be attached to the final Work for the Dole Activity Host Organisation Agreement to ensure that all parties are aware of any identified issues so they can be appropriately managed. - System step: The final Work for the Dole Activity Host Organisation Agreement must be uploaded to the Department's IT Systems prior to the Activity start date. - Documentary Evidence: Work for the Dole Activity Host Organisation Agreements must be reviewed and updated or re-negotiated every 12 months.
+Work Health & Safety content: If the Lead Provider for the Activity is different to the Provider who sourced the Place, the Lead Provider-as part of negotiating the Work for the Dole Activity Host Organisation Agreement-must ensure a Competent Person checks the risk assessment (Place), confirm with the Host Organisation that all controls listed in the risk assessment (Place) have been implemented and if there have been any changes and update the risk assessment (Place) as necessary (see Work health and safety above).

+Documentary Evidence: The completed risk assessment (Place), including the Assessment Checklist (Place), must be attached to the final Work for the Dole Activity Host Organisation Agreement to ensure that all parties are aware of any identified issues so they can be appropriately managed.

+System step: The final Work for the Dole Activity Host Organisation Agreement (including the completed risk assessment (Place) and Assessment Checklist (Place)) must be uploaded to the Department's IT Systems prior to the Activity start date.

+Documentary Evidence: Work for the Dole Activity Host Organisation Agreements must be reviewed and updated or re-negotiated every 12 months.
 As part of this process a new risk assessment (Place), including the Assessment Checklist (Place) must be completed.
-A copy of the revised Work for the Dole Activity Host Organisation Agreement and any subsequent versions must be retained. - System step: The revised Work for the Dole Activity Host Organisation Agreement (including any subsequent versions) must be uploaded to the Department's IT Systems. - Documentary Evidence: The Lead Provider is required to retain written evidence of any agreed changes.
+A copy of the revised Work for the Dole Activity Host Organisation Agreement and any subsequent versions must be retained.

+System step: The revised Work for the Dole Activity Host Organisation Agreement (including any subsequent versions) must be uploaded to the Department's IT Systems.

+Documentary Evidence: The Lead Provider is required to retain written evidence of any agreed changes.

+(jobactive Deed references: Clauses 107.5, 108.2, 108.13, Annexure A)